Nicola1971/AutoEvoBackup/README.md

 **AutoBackupIncremental** by xyzvisual https://modx.com/extras/package/autobackupincremental

 AutoEvoBackup generates db only or db+files backup of a modx evotion website, on any modx system event.
-For example, you can make backup before or after document save, before logout from nanager, or after the login...
+For example, you can make backup before or after document save, before logout from manager, or after the login...

-This plugin works standalone, but suggested to use with EvoBackup Module (as backup manager) https://github.com/Nicola1971/EvoBackup
+This plugin works standalone, but suggested to use with **EvoBackup Module** (as backup manager) https://github.com/Nicola1971/EvoBackup

 Notes: